stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 Notes:

-* The `fromNative` method is disallowed since we will never be creating a domain object via a native method.
+* The `fromNative` method is disallowed since domain objects will never be instantiated via a native method.

-* We also register another type converter for the `Handle` class which is more convenient for Vulkan structure fields (and some API methods).
+* A further type converter is registered for the `Handle` class which is more convenient for Vulkan structure fields and some API methods.

-* The `toArray` helper on the new interface converts a collection of objects to a native pointer-to-array type as a contiguous memory block.
+* The `toArray` helper (not shown) on the new interface converts a collection of objects to a native pointer-to-array type as a contiguous memory block.

 ### Transient Objects

-For domain objects that are managed by the application we extend the above:
+The new abstraction is extended for domain objects that are managed by the application:

 ```java
 public interface TransientNativeObject extends NativeObject {